adryan47/adryan47/README.md

-- 👋 Hi, I’m @adryan47...Work with Microsoft Endpoint Manager and Powershell Scripts
+- 👋 Hi, I’m @adryan47...Work with Powershell Scripts
 <!---
 adryan47/adryan47 is a ✨ special ✨ repository